renderings of ares yachts' new yacht project named spitfire

 The exterior is characterised by a rounded bow and a low-profile superstructure with bands of dark glass

-Leisure highlights include the vast beach club area, equipped with fold-down wings, a transformer platform and a transom capable of housing loose furniture and watertoys.
-The indoor space can be configured as a lounge and cinema space or as a fully-equipped gym and is designed with four large skylights to maximise natural light.
+Leisure highlights include the vast beach club area, equipped with fold-down wings, a transformer platform and a transom capable of housing loose furniture and water toys.
+The indoor space can be configured as a lounge and cinema, or even as a fully-equipped gym, and is designed with four large skylights to maximise natural light.

 In an exclusive interview, Dickie Bannenberg told BOAT: "We've given her a very different layout without labouring the point of "Spitfire" and the heritage behind it.
 There are some nods to that.
 All the interior spaces are rechristened to break that link of the boring main saloon, owner's saloon, all those things.
 They've been ditched in favour of scramble spaces and bosses' quarters.
 It sets the story for that sort of boat and how she will be perceived."